macros4outlook/quotefixmacro/README.md

 1. Extract the downloaded zip-file
 2. Open Outlook's VBA editor (<kbd>Alt</kbd>+<kbd>F11</kbd> or "Tools > Macro > Visual Basic-Editor")
 3. File > Import File ... > Select `QuoteFixMacro.bas` > Open
-4. If you don't want to get a security warning when you use the macros, go to "Tools > Macro > Security" and disable the security check.
+   If you don't want to get a security warning when you use the macros, go to "Tools > Macro > Security" and disable the security check.
 A better solution is to sign the macro.
 See "Signing a Macro" below.
+4. File > Import File ... > Select `QuoteFixNames.bas` > Open

 ### Advanced features